apdallah/DS-Photo-Editor-SDK-Intro/README.md

 For more information, please visit https://www.dsphotoeditor.com/.
 To register a developer account, please sign up at https://developer.dsphotoeditor.com/login.

 ![](screenshots/screenshot-1.png)
 ![](screenshots/screenshot-2.png)
 ![](screenshots/screenshot-3.png)
 ![](screenshots/screenshot-4.png)

+By integrating this SDK, you agree to our Terms of Service (https://www.dsphotoeditor.com/terms-of-service) and Privacy Policy (https://www.dsphotoeditor.com/privacy-policy).